HathorNetwork/rfcs/text/0000-p2p-sync.md

 }
 ```

-The NEXT message will return 10 hashes (assuming this is the maximum quantity to be returned) but if there are 22 transactions in this timestamp, we will need to keep requesting with a GET_NEXT having the following payload:
+The NEXT message will return 10 hashes (assuming this is the maximum quantity to be returned) but if there are 18 transactions in this timestamp, we will need to keep requesting with a GET-NEXT having the following payload:

 ```
 {